Jordan Milbrath: Arizona Diamondbacks

-On January 20, 2020, Milbrath signed a minor league deal with the Arizona Diamondbacks organization.
+On January 20, 2020, Milbrath signed a minor league contract with the Arizona Diamondbacks.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-On May 22, Milbrath was released.
+On May 22, Milbrath was released by the Diamondbacks organization.

 Minnesota Twins

 On May 14, 2021, Milbrath signed a minor league contract with the Minnesota Twins.
-He appeared in 6 games for the Double-A Wichita Wind Surge, but struggled to a 10.00 ERA with 12 strikeouts in 9.0 innings pitched.
-He was released by the organization on July 14.
+He appeared in six games for the Double-A Wichita Wind Surge, but struggled to a 10.00 ERA with 12 strikeouts in nine innings pitched.
+Milbrath was released by the Twins organization on July 14.

 Personal life

 Milbrath worked a temp job for NFL Films at Super Bowl LII.